 The wage subsidy extension is available to all businesses adversely affected by COVID-19 including:

 The Wage subsidy extension provides an 8-week payment per named employee.
-Businesses must have experienced a minimum 40% decline in actual or predicted revenue over a 30-day period within 40 days prior to applying for the extension, versus the nearest comparable period last year.
-There are different calculations for organisations where this calculation is not possible, such as new businesses or pre-revenue firms.
+Businesses must have experienced a minimum 40% decline in revenue over a 30-day period within 40 days prior to applying for the extension, compared to the closest period last year.
+There are different periods for organisations where this calculation is not possible, such as new businesses or pre-revenue firms.

 Visit Work and Income for more information.